 ||Warden's Court of Benefactors

-Benefactors are recognised by the Governing Body, and acknowledged for the significant contribution they make to the College.
-Each year all benefactors are also listed in the Donor Report, unless they wish to remain anonymous.
-Exclusive donor events are held biennially and new members of each donor level from £25,000+ will receive a hand-written scroll welcoming them.
+All donors in these circles are recognised by the Governing Body and acknowledged for the significant contribution they make to the College.
+Each year, 1264 Society members, Patrons, Benefactors and Founder’s Society members are listed in the Donor Report, unless they wish to remain anonymous.
+To inform us of your preferences in this respect, please contact the Development Office team.